xmcodings/Processing_-SpeedClock/README.md

 So, when second is 1, outer circle moves very slow.
 When it is 59, it moves very fast, and stops at 0.
+Same with other 3 circles.

+When hour>12 the inner circle changes rotation direction, from c-clockwise to clockwise to show its p.m.